githubteacher/debs-jan-16/places/omagh.md

 - Sally O'Brien's ("traditional" Irish food, live music and big portions) -- The best soup is carrot and onion
 -- If you're coming to Ireland you should probably try Irish Stew

+### Things to do
+- The Ulster-American folkpark is approximately 10 miles away from the town center.